cosmos/sdk-tutorials/academy/ibc/clients.md

 <HighlightBox type="tip">

 The next validator set is used for verifying subsequent submitted headers or updates to the counterparty `ConsensusState`.
-See the following **Updating Clients** section for more information about what happens when a validator set changes between blocks.
+See the following part on _Updating clients_ for more information about what happens when a validator set changes between blocks.

 </HighlightBox>

 The root is the **AppHash**, or the hash of the application state of the counterparty blockchain that this client is representing.
 This root hash is particularly important because it is the root hash used on a receiving chain when verifying [Merkle](https://en.wikipedia.org/wiki/Merkle_tree) proofs associated with a packet coming over IBC, to determine whether or not the relevant transaction has been actually been executed on the sending chain.
 If the Merkle proof associated with a packet commitment delivered by a relayer successfully hashes up to this `ConsensusState` root hash, it is certain that the transaction was actually executed on the sending chain and included in the state of the sending blockchain.

 The following is an example of how the Tendermint client handles this Merkle [proof verification](https://github.com/cosmos/ibc-go/blob/main/modules/core/23-commitment/types/merkle.go).
-The [ICS 23 spec](https://github.com/cosmos/ibc/tree/master/spec/core/ics-023-vector-commitments) addresses how to construct membership proofs, and the [ICS 23 implementation](https://github.com/confio/ics23) currently supports Tendermint IAVL and simple Merkle proofs out of the box.
+The [ICS-23 spec](https://github.com/cosmos/ibc/tree/master/spec/core/ics-023-vector-commitments) addresses how to construct membership proofs, and the [ICS-23 implementation](https://github.com/confio/ics23) currently supports Tendermint IAVL and simple Merkle proofs out of the box.
 Note that non-Tendermint client types may choose to handle proof verification differently:

 ```go
 // VerifyMembership verifies the membership of a merkle proof against the given root, path, and value.